bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 In this module, students will learn the foundations of JavaScript, one of the three core technologies of web development.
 Whereas HTML is used for the content of a website and CSS is used for styling, JavaScript handles logic.
 This module teaches students logical problem-solving skills, and it also introduces them to loops, conditionals, functions, and built-in JavaScript Objects.
 These skills are needed not only for a solid understanding of JavaScript but other programming languages as well.

 In this week's virtual classes, you'll introduce **weekly algorithms** that students will complete to prepare for technical interviews.
-In terms of the module content, you will review conditional statements, iteration, functions, scope and objects.
+In terms of the module content, you will review conditional statements, iteration, functions, scope, objects, and the `this` keyword.

 | Day | Topic                                 | Module    |
 | --- | ------------------------------------- | --------- |